MarlenaTomczak/ridge-regression-diabetes/README.md

 Contents:

-- Diabetes_Linear_Regression.ipynb – The main notebook containing the following steps:
+-Diabetes_Linear_Regression.ipynb – The main notebook containing the following steps:
   1. Load and analyze the dataset
   2. Split the dataset into training and testing sets
   3. Build and train a linear regression model